ajlitzin/ovn-bgp-vagrants/spine-leaf-test/INSTALL-README.md

 # Summary

 Starting with Ubuntu 22.04 remote vm as lab device.
-To run devstack/ovn-bgp lab setup uses vagrant with libvirt.  https://vagrant-libvirt.github.io/vagrant-libvirt/
+To run devstack/ovn-bgp lab setup uses [vagrant with libvirt]( https://vagrant-libvirt.github.io/vagrant-libvirt/)

 * Log in to your Ubuntu 22.04 base machine

-* Update apt
+* Update packages with apt

 `sudo apt update`